Zaid-Ajaj/Fable.Remoting/README.md

 paket add Fable.Remoting.Falco --project /path/to/Project.fsproj
 ```

 Opening the `Fable.Remoting.Falco` namespace, you will get a [HttpHandler seq](https://www.falcoframework.com/docs/response.html) from the value `studentApi`.
-This can be combined with additonal applications and api endpoints by combining endpoint sequecnces:
+This can be combined with additional applications and api endpoints by combining endpoint sequences:
 ```fs
 open Falco
 open Falco.Routing